Edwin1335/Black-Goose-Bistro/README.md

 The Icons folder stores the SVG iconn needed for the site.
 Icons such as the Facebook icon, Instagram icon, Github icon, ..etc.

+Specify padding in any of the CSS length units (em and px are the most common) or as a percentage of the width of the parent element.